SUSE/kubernetes-charts-suse-com/stable/console/README.md

 In some scenarios it is useful to be able to add custom annotations and/or labels to the Kubernetes resources that the SUSE Stratos Console Helm chart creates.

-The SUSE Stratos Console Helm chart exposes a number of Helm chart values that cabe specified in order to do this - they are:
+The SUSE Stratos Console Helm chart exposes a number of Helm chart values that can be specified in order to do this - they are:

 |Parameter|Description|Default|
 |----|---|---|